-In most cities, carbon emissions come primarily from cars and traffic.
-But in New York, 75% come from buildings.
+In most cities, carbon emissions come primarily from cars and traffic, but in New York City 75% come from buildings.
 In addition, 85% of the buildings that exist today will be in use in 2030.
-So reducing energy use in our one million existing buildings is critical to meeting the goals in PlaNYC.
+So reducing energy use in our one million existing buildings is critical to meeting the goals of PlaNYC.